global-asp/lida-source/en/0019_my-family.md

 This is my mother.

 ##
-My wife is called Mona.
+My wife's name is Mona.

 ##
 I have two children.